PVoLan/wooden-architecture/Chapter2/index.md

 Well, if 80% of your application screens looks like "open screen - send network request - show data received on the screen", but you still need a Logic tier due to rest of 20% screens, there is no sense to wrap every network request into a separate Logic component.
 In that case, 80% of your Logic components will just re-call corresponding Network component.
 That's a boilerplate.

 That's why in general UseCases are allowed to bypass Logic tier(s) and access to Utilities directly.
 But you may change this rule depending on your application.
-Sometimes, when the application structure is complex, it makes sense to force all the UseCases to access Logic level, even if in fact only one network call is required.
-It will increase boilerplate, but simplify and regularize dependencies.
+Sometimes, when the application structure is complex, or if you're unsure about your architecture stability, it makes sense to force all the UseCases to access Logic level, even if in fact only one network call is required.
+It will increase boilerplate, but will simplify and regularize dependencies.

 Choose the strategy of "which Logic tier(s) are allowed to bypass" depending on your application nature.